glad-lab/geobench/README.md

 **License**: MIT
 **Python**: 3.9+

 A comprehensive research framework for studying preference manipulation attacks on LLM-powered search engines and RAG systems.
-This project provides modular, well-tested tools for reproducing and validating findings from adversarial SEO research.
+This project provides modular tools for reproducing and validating findings from adversarial SEO research through controlled, ethical experiments.

 ---

 ## Overview

-This framework demonstrates how adversarial content can manipulate rankings in LLM-based search systems through controlled, ethical experiments.
-The project has been completely refactored from a monolithic codebase into **12 modular packages** with **482 comprehensive tests** and **87% average test coverage**.
+This framework demonstrates how adversarial content can manipulate rankings in LLM-based search systems.
+The project has been completely refactored from a monolithic codebase into **12 modular packages** with comprehensive documentation and examples.

 ### Key Features

 - 🔬 **Research-Ready**: Reproduce paper findings with validated experiments
 - 🧩 **Modular Architecture**: 12 packages, 75+ focused modules
-- ✅ **Comprehensive Testing**: 482 tests, 87% average coverage
 - 🎯 **Multi-Provider Support**: AWS Bedrock, OpenAI, Anthropic Claude
 - 📊 **Statistical Analysis**: Built-in metrics and significance testing
 - 📈 **Visualization**: Publication-ready charts and reports